 Other injuries are the result of less dramatic microtrauma.
 Most sports involve repeated movement of a particular part of your body.
 Overuse can create microtrauma, which can sometimes grow into debilitating pain.
 Some of these injuries are even known by the sport responsible, like tennis elbow, runner’s knee or swimmer’s shoulder.

 However, your injury came about, the end result is the same: you can’t play the way you want to.
 That’s where we step in.

 Nerves control all joints and muscles.
 If the information being relayed between brain and muscle for example isn’t right, our chances of injuries increase.
-A Chiropractic adjustment is targeted to a specific joint in order to restore function and allow the affected nerve to optimise its communication with the brain.
+A chiropractic adjustment is targeted to a specific joint in order to restore function and allow the affected nerve to optimise its communication with the brain.

-Playing any sport involves lots of repetitive movements (micro trauma).
-When something is done repeatedly the joints and muscles react, muscles get micro tears, which heal over time; hence repetition at the gym builds muscle through the healing process.
+Playing any sport involves lots of repetitive movements (microtrauma).
+When something is done repeatedly the joints and muscles react and the muscles experience micro tears, which heal over time.
+That’s how repetition at the gym builds muscle through the healing process.

 Chiropractic helps this process by restoring proper function to the nervous system so it can tell the body what it needs to do to recover.

 Chiropractic adjustments and manual therapy may help you recover after an injury by restoring your strength, flexibility, range of motion and mobility – all important elements of your recovery.

 We work alongside your body’s natural healing processes, using targeted exercises and allowing time for you to recover fully.

 Concussion is a common sports injury that may cause neck pain and dysfunction alongside severe headaches.
 Chiropractic care, including manual therapies and therapeutic exercises, can be used as part of a holistic treatment program to help athletes recover from concussion.